What is suspension travel on a mountain bike?

 -

-How travel influences performance
+How travel affects performance

 Control and impact absorption